billyfrndz/data_projects/README.md

-# Your Name's Portfolio
+# Billy Fernandez Data Analyst Projects

 Welcome to my portfolio repository!
 Here, you will find a collection of Jupyter Notebooks showcasing my work in data analysis, machine learning, and other related projects.
+You can find more of my uncompleted projects on [Kaggle](https://www.kaggle.com/billyfernandez/code)

 ## Table of Contents